Gazelle-Sung/Matching-pre-trained-offset-and-preprocessed-offset/README.md

-# Purpose: Matching-pre-trained-word-embedding-offset-to-preprocessed-token-offset
+# Purpose: Matching pre-trained word embedding offset to preprocessed token offset
 - This is a project to match the offset of the pre-trained word embeddings such as BERT, ELMo, and Glove to the preprocessed token offset and its dependencies in various ways of preprocessing method such as Stanza and Spacy.
-Therefore, the result of this can be applied to the graph neural networks without concern of its mismatch of the preprocessed token offset and pre-trained result offset.
+This is because BERT uses its own tokenization technique which breaks the word into several subtokens which differ from word-level tokenization.
+Therefore, by matching the offset of pre-trained results and the preprocessed offset, the result of this can be applied to the graph neural networks without concern of its mismatch of the preprocessed token offset and pre-trained result offset.

 # Prerequisites
 1. Installing Stanza: https://stanfordnlp.github.io/stanza/#getting-started